 More Pet Bird Species and Further Research

-The double yellow-headed Amazon parrot shares similar characteristics with other Amazon parrots, including:
+The double yellow-headed Amazon parrot shares similar characteristics with other Amazon parrots, including the: